menuclose

 Education

 The educational guides and materials offered by IG are one of the platform’s key strengths.
+IG invests heavily in content, education and tools to help understand markets.
 The IG Academy offers free courses, webinars, and seminars that are designed for traders of all levels.
 I found a huge range of helpful material, such as the basics of technical analysis and how to identify key chart patterns.

 Elizabeth's take: